azuqua/node-token-sockjs/README.md

 };

-// issue an RPC command to the clients var async = require("async");
+// call an RPC function on the client

-async.each(tokenServer.sockets(), function(socket, callback){
+var sockets = tokenServer.sockets();
+setInterval(function(){
+	var socket = sockets[Math.random() * (sockets.length - 1) | 0];
-	tokenServer.rpc(socket, "sayHello", { message: "hello" }, function(error, resp){
+	tokenServer.rpc(socket, "lisasFirstWord", { bart: "Cant sleep clown will eat me" }, function(error, resp){
-		console.log("Client says ", error, resp);
+		console.log("Socket responded: ", error, resp);
-		callback(error);
 	});
-}, function(error){
+}, 1000);
-	console.log("Done with client RPC calls", error);
-});

 ```

 ## Events

-Developers can hook into certain events as well.
-The server is extended by a generic EventEmitter so developers can attach multiple event listeners to any event.
+The server is extended by an EventEmitter so developers can attach multiple event listeners to any event.
 Event listeners related to publish - subscribe actions (subscribe, publish, unsubscribe, broadcast) can be used to enforce access control to certain actions.
 See below for examples.

-If multiple listener functions are bound to the same event only one of them needs to return a falsy value for the action to be disallowed.
+**If multiple listener functions are bound to the same event only one of them needs to return an error or falsy value for the action to be disallowed.**

 * **authentication** - Fires when the socket successfully authenticates.
 The listener function will be called with the socket, authentication data, and a callback function.
-The callback function does not require any arguments.
+The callback function does not take any arguments.
 * **subscribe** - Fires when a socket attempts to subscribe to a channel.
 The listener function will be called the socket, subscription data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from subscribing.
 * **unsubscribe** - Fires when a socket attempts to unsubscribe from a channel.
 The listener function will be called with the socket, channel data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from unsubscribing.
 * **publish** - Fires when a socket attempts to publish data on a channel.
 The listener function will be called with the socket, publish data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from publishing.